CtrlK

 Progressive Disclosure

-For a simple CLI skill under 50 lines, the content is well-organized with clear sections (quick start, target selection, common tasks).
-No external references needed for this scope.
+For a simple, short skill under 50 lines with a single-purpose CLI tool, the content is well-organized into logical sections (quick start, target selection, common tasks) with no need for external references.

 3 / 3